volcan600/courses/bash/README.md

 * If 1, there was a generic error
 * The developer of a program can be decide to code other exit codes as well
 * In shell scripts, this is done by using **exit n** in case an error condition occurs
+* You can use the man command to figure out if there any documentation related to the exit codes

 #### Demo: exit codes